 Step 1: Provide Enable with EntityID and single sign-on URL

-In order to configure single sign-on with AD FS, Enable’s system administrators will need to update DealTrack to point to the appropriate AD FS server.
-Please provide your Client Services team with both the ‘Identity provider EntityID’ and the ‘Identity provider single sign-on URL’ (see below).
+In order to configure single sign-on with AD FS, Enable’s system administrators will need to update Trading Programs to point to the appropriate AD FS server.
+Please provide your Customer Success team with both the ‘Identity provider EntityID’ and the ‘Identity provider single sign-on URL’ (see below).
 This will allow Enable to configure it appropriately for you.

 It is important that you configure the relevant endpoints in AD FS management and verify that these values match exactly those you provide to Enable.